 to Death: Gay & Lesbian Teen Suicide (2001, Alternate

-"Some people will do anything to "live a lie" and try to
+will do anything to "live a lie" and try to portray a

 false image of themselves to society.
 I happen to be a gay

-myself, and I likewise dated one of my best female friends
+person myself, and I likewise dated one of my best female

-much of this nation remains downright hostile towards gays
+nation remains downright hostile towards gays (not so much

 lesbians, as most straight men are hypocrites who still

-fantasize about two women together, but I digress).In the
+like to fantasize about two women together, but I

-attempted suicide (I still think it's a pity sometimes
+suicide (I still think it's a pity sometimes that I wasn't

 successful)...
 Finally, my boyfriend also broke up with me

-because my parents had just finally stumbled onto my
+after a year because my parents had just finally stumbled

-my father threatened to kick me out of his house for being
+threatened to kick me out of his house for being gay, as

-as threatening to "take me out back and shoot me himself"
+well as threatening to "take me out back and shoot me

 Transgender teen commits suicide.
 (Related Information, Must Scroll) - Consider Yourself: Eradicating a culture of hate bit-by-bit. - I don't feel safe in school anymore.
 (Alternate Link, Must Scroll) - Youth Harassment. - Bullying in Schools: Harassment Puts Gay Youth At Risk: "Their mental health and education, not to mention their physical well-being, are at-risk." - Telling the world: For gays, coming out means facing their fears - for the moment and for the rest of their lives.
 It's a step many never take. - Homophobe, le milieu scolaire québécois?
 (2009).- En finir avec l'homophobie à l'école (2009). - Homophobie à l’école (2009): Il souligne l’inaction des commissions scolaires du Québec en matière d’homophobie. - Gay teens 'terrorized' in Canada's schools (2009). - Risk and Protective Factors: A Literature Review on the Impact of Homophobia on LGBTQ Youth in Canada (2006).